National Nurses Week: Celebrate May 6-12

 If you’re considering a career as a nurse, you can find quick statistics about the job and salary outlook for the position from the Bureau of Labor Statistics.
 You will also want to consider insurance to protect your career and learn more about the type of insurance nurses need.

 At NOW insurance, we offer simple, fast, and affordable professional liability insurance for nurses.
-Find out more about nurse insurance.
+Find out more about nurse and nurse practitioner liability insurance.
 Then, get a quick quote from our online app to get started.